 - 1. Create feature codes in the FXL file for each measurement type (for example, weld, bend, valve) and make sure that each feature code has an attribute to record the joint ID or weld ID. - 2.
-For each feature code that has an attribute to record the joint ID or weld ID, use the Select attributes to link screen in Pipelines options to link the attribute to the joint ID or weld ID information from the tally file.
+For each feature code that has an attribute to record the joint ID or weld ID, use the Linked attributes group in the Pipelines options screen to link the attribute to the joint ID or weld ID information from the tally file.
 See To link weld and joint details to pipeline points, page 18.